-In our role as the competent authority, we aim to ensure that procedures involving the use of scientific animals follow the provisions of the relevant legislation in the EU (Directive 2010/63/EU) and in Ireland (S.I.
-No. 543 of 2012).
+In our role as the competent authority, we aim to ensure that procedures involving the use of scientific animals follow the provisions of the relevant legislation in the EU (Directive 2010/63/EU) and in the Republic of Ireland (SI No 543 of 2012).

 The authorisation process for breeders, suppliers and users of scientific animals is based on a three strand system of control as follows:

-- Breeder/supplier/user authorisations: if you are intending to breed, supply and/or use animals for scientific or educational purposes, you must first be vetted by us and hold a breeder/supplier/user authorisation.
+- Breeder/supplier/user authorisations: if you are intending to set up a facility to breed, supply and/or use animals for scientific or educational purposes, the facilities and processes in place must first be inspected by us and a breeder/supplier/user authorisation should be applied for.
 Guides and forms for breeder/ supplier/user authorisations can be found here.

 - Project authorisations: to perform scientific procedures involving the use of animals, a project application detailing the planned study and project details must first be provided to us in order to obtain a project authorisation.
 Guides and forms for project authorisations can be found here.

-- Individual authorisations: if you are involved in carrying out scientific procedures on animals; acting as a project manager for a project authorisation as well as individuals performing euthanasia of animals, must be adequately educated and trained in order to obtain an individual authorisation from us.
+- Individual authorisations: if you are involved in carrying out scientific procedures on animals; acting as a project manager for a project authorisation; an individual performing euthanasia of animals, you must be adequately educated and trained in order to obtain an individual authorisation from us.
 Guides and forms for individual authorisations can be found here.

-In addition, to the above, we also assess and approve amendments and renewal of the above authorisations types.
+In addition to the above, we also assess and approve amendments and renewals of the above authorisation types.

 Approval of Applications for Authorisation

-We apply timelines to all of the application procedures, details can be found in the relevant guidance documents.
-Where we deem necessary; an inspection may be required prior to granting an approval.
+We apply timelines to all of the application procedures.
+Details can be found in the relevant guidance documents.
+Where we deem necessary, an inspection may be required prior to granting an authorisation.
 In addition, once an authorisation has been granted, authorisation holders are subject to inspections at their breeder/supplier/user establishment to verify compliance with the terms of the authorisation.
 A proportion of these inspections will be unannounced inspections.

-We ourselves may also be inspected by the EU Commission for compliance with the tasks laid down by the Directive.
+We ourselves may also be inspected by the European Commission for compliance with the tasks laid down by the Directive.